 The patient has to keep in mind the following:

-7. Excess medicine can be destroyed through the Department of Pharmacology and Drugs Control in the Supreme Council of the Health.
+7. Excess medicine can be destroyed through the Department of Pharmacology and Drugs Control in the Supreme Council of Health.

 While Departing from Qatar